bayleeadamoss/zazu/docs/_documentation/configuration.md

 ### Analytics

 We send anonymous usage to [New Relic](https://newrelic.com/).
-To opt out of sending this anonymous data you can set `disableAnalytics` to `false` in your configuration.
+To opt out of sending this anonymous data you can set `disableAnalytics` to `true` in your configuration.